olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 * Doctoral Seminar I, II, III (2015)
 * Doctoral seminar I, II, III, IV (2016)
 * Doctoral seminar I, II, III, IV, V (2017-2024)
 * Science and Art.
-Image Theories, Representation and Production of the Real (2014-2019)
+Image Theories, Representation and Production of the Real (participation in the lecturing)(2014-2019)

 ## University of Lisbon, Faculty of Sciences